mavaddat/postman-docs/src/pages/docs/insights/insights-gs.md

 1. Return to Postman and observe the endpoints in your Insights Project.

-    > Directories can take a few minutes to populate.
+    > Your Insights Project can take a few minutes to populate.

 You are ready to [check your Insights Agent connection](#check-your-insights-agent-connection), [curate your endpoints](#curate-your-endpoints), and [observe insights](#observe-insights) about your endpoints.
 You can also [review any traffic errors](/docs/insights/insights-troubleshoot/).